Visual Productions | West Coast Baptist College

 Digital Imaging

 Students will learn to use Adobe Photoshop and digital imaging techniques for compositing and stylistic manipulation when integrating imagery into a larger design aesthetic.
 Emphasis will be placed upon establishing page layout, graphics manipulation, and pre-press skills.
 Projects will be given to reinforce the use of application features and equip the student to effectively use these technologies in design and in preparation for other media courses.
+A fee of $50 will be charged at the time of registration for this course.
 Prerequisite: None

 VA 371 3